Hello there!

 1. 2025 —

-I am currently working as a postdoctoral researcher in lattice QCD at the chair of Sara Collins.
+I currently work as a postdoctoral researcher in lattice QCD at the chair of Sara Collins.
+Day to day, that means Bayesian inference, uncertainty quantification, and statistical analysis of high-dimensional simulation data in Python.

 2. 2022 — 2025